2020 Minneapolis park encampments: Uncontrolled growth and safety issues

 The Powderhorn encampment had grown to 180 tents by June 17.
 The park board met that night and passed a resolution to allow people to seek refuge in city parks.
-The board also committed to working with social service providers to identify long-term housing options encampment residents.
+The board also committed to working with social service providers to identify long-term housing options for encampment residents.
 The encampment situation, however, quickly grew out of the control of park board officials.
-By the end of June, at Powderhorn Park there were 400 total tents between two encampments, and 44 encampments emerged at other parks across the city, some with as many as 300 residents.
+By the end of June, there were 400 total tents between two encampments, and 44 encampments had emerged at other parks across the city, some with as many as 300 residents.
 The park board reported later that many encampment residents had come from outside of Minneapolis to live in the parks.

-At Powderhorn Park, numerous sexual assaults, fights, and drug use at the encampment generated alarm for nearby residents and city officials.
-Minneapolis city counselor Alondra Cano had called a community meeting about the encampment, but cancelled it out of safety concerns.
-A planned voter registration drive by the Democratic-Farmer-Labor party scheduled for June 19 at the encampment was also canceled as the park was not considered safe for volunteers.
+Numerous sexual assaults, fights, and acts of drug abuse took place at Powderhorn Park, generating alarm from nearby residents and city officials.
+Minneapolis city counselor Alondra Cano had called a community meeting to discuss the encampment, but cancelled it out of safety concerns.
+A planned voter registration drive by the Democratic-Farmer-Labor party which had been scheduled for June 19 was also canceled, as the park was not considered safe for volunteers.
 A juvenile was sexually assaulted at the encampment during the overnight hours on June 26.
 The sexual assault of a woman was reported at the encampment on June 28.
 Another juvenile was sexually assaulted on July 4.
-Seven other series crimes were reported at the encampment between July 5 and July 13.
+Seven other crimes were reported at the encampment between July 5 and July 13.

-By mid July the sprawling encampment at Powderhorn Park had grown to 560 tents by with an estimated 800 people living there.
+By mid July the sprawling encampment at Powderhorn Park had grown to 560 tents with an estimated 800 people living there.